-The collection includes more than 4 million manuscripts, 100,000 photographs, 30,000 architectural drawings, 15,000 books, and thousands of maps, newspapers, portraits, and artifacts.
+The collection includes over 5 million manuscripts, 100,000 photographs, 30,000 architectural drawings, 15,000 books, and thousands of maps, newspapers, portraits, and artifacts.
 The papers of many influential Georgians, including Griffin Bell, Vince Dooley, Benjamin Hawkins, Helen Dortch Longstreet, Juliette Gordon Low, and Bernie Marcus, are held in the society’s collections.
 Perhaps the most significant document in the collection is an original draft copy of the U.S. Constitution that belonged to Abraham Baldwin, a Georgia delegate to the national constitutional convention of 1787.

 In addition to housing the oldest collection of Georgia materials in the nation, the Society has an impressive list of programs, publications, and other activities that make cutting-edge scholarship available to a wide public audience.
 These include the scholarly journal The Georgia Historical Quarterly; the history newsmagazine Georgia History Today; lectures by noted historians and authors; membership programs and tours; statewide assistance in preserving local history through its Affiliate Chapter Program, the Georgia Historical Marker Program, including the Civil War 150 Project, the Georgia Civil Rights Trail, and the Georgia Business History Initiative; the Georgia History Festival, the Society’s annual K-12 education program; and the Georgia Trustees.

 As an honor older than Georgia itself, the Georgia Trustees, revived in 2009 in conjunction with the Office of the Governor, recognizes contemporary Georgians whose accomplishments and community service reflect the highest ideals of the founding body of Trustees, which governed the colony from 1732 to 1752.
 It is the highest honor the state can bestow.
 Georgia Trustee inductees include Hank Aaron, Vince Dooley, Bernie Marcus, Marguerite Neel Williams, Sam Nunn, Arthur Blank, Ted Turner, Tom Cousins, Herman Russell, Truett Cathy, Billy Payne, Andrew Young, Paula Wallace, Alana Shepherd, Muhtar Kent, and James Blanchard.
 The Georgia Trustees are appointed every year in February at the GHS Trustees Gala in Savannah.